Welcome to today's edition of the Rush 24-7 podcast.

 And they use the excuse of wanting to be involved in some sort of protest.

-We have uh I'm sure you've heard it, but I want to hear it for myself, the audio of uh of this long-haired maggot infested FM type teacher.
+We have, I'm sure you've heard it, but I want to hear it for myself, the audio of this long-haired, maggot-infested FM-type teacher.

 I think that's his name.

-Uh and she says, I I didn't know Bill was uh for this.
+And she said, I didn't know Bill was for this.

-Now we don't know whether these people are ever telling the truth, so uh it's still a mystery, but at least the the top shelf story on this is that they're not talking.
+Now, we don't know whether these people are ever telling the truth, so it's still a mystery, but at least the top shelf story on this is that they're not talking.

-So we got we got a loaded stack here today, uh, folks, plus this story out of Appalachia, which it's more funny than anything else.
+Plus, this story out of Appalachia, it's more funny than anything else.

-And the funny, nobody can find out what party these uh these people who have uh been indicted in in election fraud.
+Nobody can find out what party these people who have been indicted in election fraud.

-The indictments show that the Virginia, I'm sorry, Wise Cyber Yeah, that's right.
+The indictments show that the Virginia, I'm sorry, Wise College, yeah, that's right.

-They were giving away pork rhymes and beer for votes, folks in and cigarettes.
+They were giving away pork rinds and beer for votes, folks, and cigarettes.

 Now, how many Republicans do you know that eat pork rinds?